mcbarinov/p1__demo-forums__react-router/README.md

 # DemoForums

-A reference implementation of a React SPA with REST API backend, demonstrating modern patterns for building scalable web applications.

-## Purpose

-This project serves as an architectural template for developers and AI agents building React applications with REST APIs.
-It showcases production-ready patterns for state management, caching, error handling, and component organization.
+An architectural template for React SPAs with REST APIs, showcasing production-ready patterns for state management, caching, error handling, and component organization.

 ## Routes